forest-snow/mtanchor_demo/README.md

 # License
 Copyright (C) 2018, Michelle Yuan

 Licensed under the terms of the MIT License.
-A full copy of the license can be found in LICENSE.txt.
+A full copy of the license can be found in LICENSE.